Yes, but up to a limit. For all of your belongings to be fully covered, you may need to get additional coverage.

 Check your homeowners or renters insurance policy

-Before you buy storage insurance, check your homeowners or renters insurance policy to find out how much protection for stored items you may already have.
-When it comes to home insurance, “many insurers typically limit the off-premises coverage for possessions to 10 [percent] to 15 percent of the overall amount of coverage that they have, so it’s wise to double-check with your insurance company,” says Amy Bach, executive director of United Policyholders in San Francisco.
+When it comes to home insurance, “many insurers typically limit the off-premises coverage for possessions to 10 percent to 15 percent of the overall amount of coverage that they have, so it’s wise to double-check with your insurance company,” says Amy Bach, Executive Director of United Policyholders in San Francisco.